France's Hollande hits new low in popularity poll

 Hollande has made reviving France’s stalled economy a priority since he took office in May.
 He has also promised more taxes on households and businesses in 2013 in an effort to trim France’s public deficit to 3 percent of GDP.

-Ifop polled 1,869 people between Sept.
-13 and 21.
+Ifop polled 1,869 people between September 13 and 21.
 Voters of all political stripes - save the far-right Front National - showed more dissatisfaction with Hollande than before.
-(Reporting by Lionel Laurent; Editing by Catherine Bremer and Sophie Hares)